Ostorlab/KB/MOBILE_CLIENT/COMMON/_MEDIUM/BIOMETRIC_AUTHENTICATION_BYPASS/description.md

 	}
 	```

-for iOS, A secure implementation of mobile biometric authentication guarantees the need to use Face ID or Touch ID authentication to access the application’s sensitive data.
+For iOS, A secure implementation of mobile biometric authentication guarantees the need to use Face ID or Touch ID authentication to access the application’s sensitive data.

 a secure implementation of biometric authentication goes beyond just verifying the fingerprint or the face to log in.
 It also includes encrypting the application's sensitive data using the biometric data.